14 min read

 Pros: Clean design, active development, strong moderation features, real-time updates

-Cons: Requires Docker for self-hosting, limited customisation without coding, no native social networking features, separate from your main website
+Cons: Requires Docker for self-hosting, limited customisation without coding, no native social networking features, lives separate from your main WordPress site

 3. Flarum (Self-Hosted)